Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 Exit the `ee` editor with <kbd>Esc</kbd>, select `a) leave editor`, save your changes and restart the virtual machine.

-Meanwhile open the PLC project you want to publish on the virtual machine.
+Meanwhile, open the PLC project you want to publish on the virtual machine.
 Verify that the TF2000 HMI Server license is present in your system manager under **SYSTEM > License**.
 If it is not present, add it manually via the **Manage Licenses** tab.
 Then activate your PLC project which serves as the back end for your HMI project.
 Open the HMI publishing settings, fill in the IP address of the virtual machine and press **Validate connection**.
 If the connection was successful, select **Publish**.

 {% picture 2022-tcbsd/VM_HMI_publish_settings.png %}

-If you connect to the HMI server for the first time, it asks you to
+If you connect to the HMI server for the first time, it asks you to set a password for the HMI server.
+You need this password whenever you want to publish your HMI project or need to log into the HMI server.

 {% picture  2022-tcbsd/first_hmi_server_connection.png %}

-- [x] find HMI server address
-- [x] TcBSD scroll lock
-- [x] html device manager -> open web browser and type in the ip, for example[]() https://192.168.126.132/.
-There is also a console https://192.168.126.132/console/, much better than the one in VMware.
-- [x] Admin rights are to access the USB drive
-- [ ] Remove nvram file
-- [x] First need to add the hdd, then the USB stick
+Once the password is set you can publish your HMI which then should be reachable at the Browser URL as shown in the publishing settings.

+---

 [^1]: The error message:
 	```